 USPS delivers mail and packages six days a week to most houses across the country, so they already reach most Americans.
 Farmers could offer boxes of their surplus produce or regular harvest directly to consumers within a few postal codes for a relatively low cost.
 Postal carriers would pick up and deliver locally along their established routes, without adding more transportation emissions from delivery vehicles.

 This model could help more consumers receive affordable nutritious produce without leaving their homes, while also supporting local farmers and reducing food loss and wasted resources.
 This could be a game-changer for senior citizens, people with disabilities, and others who may be homebound or have mobility challenges, or those living in “food deserts” areas that have limited access to larger grocery stores and healthy food options.

 The additional business could also be a new source of funding for the USPS.
 According to the analysis, if even 2%-3% of consumers used this service, it could add $1.5 billion in revenue for the USPS.

-While more research, new partnerships, and creativity are needed to see how this idea could turn into reality, WWF is excited to look at innovative ideas like this that can close the gaps in our food system and help us build back a more sustainable and resilient food system that is good for both people and planet.
+After extensive research, consultation, and a micro-pilot we’re ready to test out this idea in the real world.
+A new report details all the lessons we’ve learned so far, what we still need to work out, and plans for a pilot project that will kick off this summer.
+WWF is excited to look at innovative ideas like this that can close the gaps in our food system and help us build back a more sustainable and resilient food system that is good for both people and planet.
 So, we’d like to ask you, do you want fruit and veggies delivered to your mailbox?